Azure-Samples/Azure-Maps-Locator/README.md

 ![Secrets.json](Images/secrets.png)

-3. Execute the `Demo Data Injector` project to load the initial data into the backend.
+3. Execute the `Bulk Data Injector` project to load the initial data into the backend.

 ### Run the Store Locator Application